hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `gateway_regional_url` - The URL of the Regional Gateway for the API Management Service in the specified region.

 * `public_ip_addresses` - Public Static Load Balanced IP addresses of the API Management service in the additional location.
 Available only for Basic, Standard and Premium SKU.

+* `private_ip_addresses` - Private Static Load Balanced IP addresses of the API Management service in the virtual network of the additional locations.
+Available only for Basic, Standard and Premium SKU.

 ## Import